 It is calculated that the Kara Community Farm Project will require start-up funding of US\$100,000.
-This money will cover the cost of equipment, training, expertise, management, fuel and land hire.
+This money will cover the cost of equipment, training, expertise, management, and land hire.
 The project is simple, sustainable and scalable, and the efforts of the village of Dus will serve as a model for rolling out similarly practical, mixed-use projects across the valley.
-The longer term aim is for the Kara to take legal tenure of the land, establish its own conservancy, and so take ownership of a sustainable local economy, spearheaded by the ecotourism enterprise.
-Over the Christmas period we are aiming to raise the \$100,000 needed to get this first project completed so the community have time to establish crops in 2018.
+The longer-term aim is for the Kara to take legal tenure of the land, establish its own conservancy, and so take ownership of a sustainable local spearheaded economy, ecotourism enterprise.

+We need to raise the final \$40,000 to get this first project completed so the community hase time to establish crops in 2019.
 For those in the US, Wild Philanthropy Inc. accepts donations which are tax deductible to the full extent of the law.
-For UK tax payers, Wild Philanthropy can claim Gift Aid on donation adding 25% to your donation.
-For those in the rest of the world you can still give through either entity.
-This project offers a sustainable and long term solution, empowering the community to be able to shape their own destiny.
+For UK tax payers, Wild Philanthropy can claim Gift Aid on donations adding 25% to your donation.
+For those in the rest of the world you can still give through either US or UK entities.
+This project offers a sustainable and long-term solution, empowering the community to be able to shape their own destiny.

-Please take the time to explore the project below, and if you would like to find out more, or are in a position to help, do get in touch with Paul Herbertson or Will Jones of Wild Philanthropy at +44 (0) 20 7096 6316 or +1 646 652 0489 or go to www.wildphilanthropy.com.
+Please take the time to explore the project below, and if you would like to find out more, or are in a position to help, do get in touch with Paul Herbertson or Will Jones of Wild Philanthropy at:

++44 (0) 20 7096 6316 or +1 646 652 0489 or go to www.wildphilanthropy.com.